ziirish/burp-ui/docs/manage.rst

         > bui-manage setup_burp --host="127.0.0.1" --client="hydrogen" --dry

-When you configuration is OK, you should see this message:
+When your configuration is OK, you should see this message:

 ::